Kevin Clark Poetry

 Cover Art: Amarylis by Elaine Spatz-Rabinowitz, oil on plasticized Hydrocal, 7″ x 11″

-Called “tough, taut, and tender” by celebrated feminist author Sandra Gilbert, the “muscular narratives [and the] skillfully paced elegies and meditations” of The Consecrations hold to human love and empathy as tools to help weather what can seem imminent threats against personal and public life.
+Called “tough, taut, and tender” by celebrated feminist author Sandra Gilbert, the “muscular narratives [and the] skillfully paced elegies, and meditations” of The Consecrations hold to human love and empathy as tools to help weather what can seem imminent threats against personal and public life.

 “Among other things, the book’s many-angled focus is with a future that is never revealed until it is upon us,” said Clark.
 “I wrote almost all these poems before COVID, and the pandemic now casts them in greater relief even though the disease isn’t mentioned.
 How do we approach what we can’t know—and how do we cope?
 I try to look squarely at such uncertainty with the hope that the best elements of human desire can sustain us.”